uoRetr0/ZED-Zombie-Encounter-Detector/README.md

-# Custom In-Screen Object Detection Using YOLOv5
+# Real-Time Custom In-Screen Object Detection Using YOLOv5

 Below are real-time demonstrations of the object detection system in action: